• Home

 This post is about the problems that women cyclists sometimes experience with our “lady parts,” due to saddle soreness.
 It includes an explanation of what causes the saddle soreness problems; descriptions of the various problems; advice on how to treat them and when to seek medical help; and advice on how to avoid all of these problems in the first place.
 The issues I have focused on are vaginitis (yeast infections); urinary tract infections; saddle soreness (includes chafing, folliculitis, saddle sores, and boils); genital numbness; and labial hypertrophy (swollen labia).

 Problems caused by cycling are not just a problem for men!
 More attention is given to cycling-related conditions suffered by men, rather than women.
 And we ladies normally suffer things in greater silence than men.
 Add to that the fact that the cycling media is often male-centric, and it is no wonder that this topic gets so little attention.
-But it is a common and often serious problem.
-Of course, pro cyclists are likely to suffer more as they spend so much time cycling, but even the most casual Average Jane Cyclist can experience problems.

 This is a very in-depth post, and I did a lot of research to write it.
 For those who want to read even further, I have included a list of my research sources at the end of this post.